 Although it may not always seem like it, a flexible endoscope is an extremely delicate instrument.
 A small mistake can lead to big repairs.
 Unfortunately, opportunities abound for damage, both internal and external, during transport to and from the procedure room, during the procedure itself, and during the cleaning process.

-One of the biggest problems a scope can experience is fluid invasion.
-If fluid gets inside the scope, it can damage fiberoptic and image bundles, causing them to get brittle and possibly break.
+The main reason why this testing is required is to protect patients from infection or other complications that can result from scope leaks.
+But beyond patient safety, if fluid gets inside the scope, it can damage fiberoptic and image bundles, causing them to get brittle and possibly break.
 Fluid can also damage video chips and cause stiffness in, or even loss of, angulation capabilities.
 These are expensive, time-consuming repairs.

 Since fluid invasion is so catastrophic for your equipment, properly leak-testing your scopes after every procedure is critical.
 The process of testing a scope for leaks can be broken down into five steps:

 - Properly connecting the water cap and pressure tester